What is Black Friday?

 In wales (uk) the last friday before christmas is known as black friday.
 On that day bars and nightclubs are open for 24 hours to accommodate all the christmas office parties.

-In swansea where i live, which is a large party town, black friday heralds the start of a huge christmas celebration in the city centre, and thousands upon thousands of office workers fill every bar and nightclub up to the rafters for about 24 hours.
+In swansea where i live, which is a large party town, black friday heralds the start of a huge christmas celebration in the city center, and thousands upon thousands of office workers fill every bar and nightclub up to the rafters for about 24 hours.

 Unfortunately on this day the police and the paramedics usually have to deal with serious disorder and injuries due to the excess drinking, but "black friday" in wales is a huge event for most of the population.